Student Accounts

 • 20% tuition discount for the third and additional siblings, enrolled concurrently

-To apply for the discount, list all siblings on the Sibling Discount Form.
-All areas must be complete, including the expected graduate date for each student.
+To apply for the discount, one sibling should complete the Sibling Discount Form and include all other siblings' information.
+All fields on the form must be completed, including the expected graduation date for each student.

 Under S2248 PL 115-407 Section 103, Wentworth Institute of Technology will not impose a late payment fee, denial of access to facilities, or other penalty against a veteran or eligible dependent due to a late payment of tuition and/or fees from the VA up to the certified benefits amount.
 Any portion of the student bill not covered by VA benefits is still expected to be settled by the due date.

-A $30 non refundable fee will be placed on the student’s account for any check returned to Wentworth by the bank.
-Wentworth will not accept a personal check, including web checks, if there have been two (2) returned checks on a student's account.
-Wentworth also reserves the right to refuse checks for a past-due balance, to request a transcript, or for payments made within two (2) weeks of graduation.
+A $30 non-refundable fee will be charged on the student’s account for every returned payment, including paper check payments and bank account payments made through the E-Bill.
+Wentworth will not accept personal checks or web checks/bank account payments if there have been two (2) or more returned payments on a student's account.
+This policy also applies to returned payment plan payments.
+Repeated returned payments will result in a student being blocked from using bank account payments for one-time payments, and for payment plan payments through the E-Bill.
+Wentworth also reserves the right to refuse checks or bank account payments for a past-due balance or for payments made within two (2) weeks of graduation.

 Late Payments and Delinquent Accounts

-Failure to make payment in full, enroll in a payment plan, submit sponsor documentation and/or be covered by anticipated financial aid funds, or certified alternative loan or Parent PLUS loan funds, on or before the semester's due date (see Payment Information section) may result in a hold and a monthly $100 late payment fee.
+Failure to make payment in full, enroll in a payment plan, submit Third Party payer documentation and/or be covered by anticipated financial aid funds, or certified alternative loan or PLUS loan funds, on or before the semester's due date (see Payment Information section) may result in a hold and late payment fees.
 Students who have not met their financial obligations to Wentworth will not be allowed to register for additional courses.
-Students who have campus housing will not be permitted to move into their campus housing assignments, access their grades, transcripts, and diplomas will be withheld from students who have overdue balances.
-Wentworth reserves the right to hold diplomas, grades, and transcripts from students who have balances due the University.
-It is a Wentworth policy that only those students who have met all the academic and financial requirements for graduation may participate in the graduation ceremony.
-Wentworth reserves the right to place delinquent unpaid student account balance with an outside collection agency.
-If an overdue obligation is referred for collection by Wentworth or to an outside agency or attorney for collection efforts and/or legal suit, the debt is increased to cover all reasonable costs of collection, including collection agency fees which may be a percentage of the balance owed at a maximum of 50% of the debt, and all collection costs and expenses, including reasonable attorney fees and court costs that Wentworth may incur in such collection efforts.
-By registering for any class at Wentworth, the student accepts and agrees to be bound by the foregoing policy as applied to any preexisting or future obligation to Wentworth.
-Wentworth reserves the right to report to credit bureaus those accounts placed with collection agencies
+In addition, students whose E-Bills do not reflect a $0.00 balance beyond the bill due date for each semester may have their semester class schedule cancelled.
+Students who live in campus housing will not be permitted to move into their campus housing assignments, and access to grades and diplomas will be withheld from students who have overdue balances.
+Wentworth reserves the right to hold diplomas from students who have balances due the University.
+Wentworth reserves the right to place delinquent unpaid student account balances with an outside collection agency.
+If an overdue obligation is referred for collection by Wentworth to an outside agency or attorney for collection efforts and/or a legal suit is filed, the debt is increased to cover all reasonable costs of collection, including collection agency fees which may be a percentage of the balance owed to a maximum of 50% of the debt, and all collection costs and expenses, including reasonable attorney fees and court costs that Wentworth may incur in such collection efforts.
+By registering for any class or course offered by Wentworth, students accept and agree to be bound by the foregoing policy as applied to any preexisting or future obligation to Wentworth.
+Wentworth reserves the right to report to credit bureaus any accounts placed with collection agencies.

 Credit Balance (Refund) Policy

-Institutional and federal financial aid will disburse to student accounts approximately four weeks into the term if all the financial aid requirements are complete.
+Institutional and federal financial aid will be disbursed to students' accounts approximately 10 days after add/drop ends each semester if all financial aid requirements are complete.
+Any resulting credit balance refund will be processed and issued to students based on the payment method they select for their refund account.
 Estimated semester refund dates are published on the Student Accounts Office website.
-Typically, there will not be a credit balance until all institutional and federal aid disburses.
+Typically, there will not be a credit balance until all institutional and federal aid is disbursed.
 Once this occurs, and if it creates a credit balance, any remaining credit will be refunded as follows:

-• If a credit balance is a result of federal Stafford loans, alternative loans, and/or grants, the refund will be issued to the student based on the payment method they select for their refund account
+• If a credit balance is a result of federal Stafford loans, graduate PLUS loans, alternative loans, and/or grants, the refund will be issued to the student based on the payment method they select for their refund account

-• If a credit balance is the result of a Parent PLUS loan, the refund will be issued to the parent borrower unless "refund to the student" is selected by the borrower during the loan application
+• If a credit balance is the result of a Parent PLUS loan, the refund will typically be issued to the student

-• If a credit balance is a result of a credit card payment, and the payment was made within the past 90 days, the refund will be credited back to the credit card used for the transaction.
+• If a credit balance is a result of a credit card payment made through the Flywire E-Bill and the payment was made within the past 90 days, the refund will be issued back to the credit card used for the transaction.
 If the credit card payment was made more than 90 days ago, the refund will be issued to the student based on the payment method they select for their refund account

 • If a credit balance is the result of an over payment, and the payment was made by web or paper check, the refund will be issued to the student based on the payment method they select for their refund account, regardless of who the payer is

-• If a credit balance is a result of payments made by or loans in the name of parents who are separated or divorced, Wentworth will refund to the student
+• If a credit balance is a result of payments made by, or loans in the name of parents who are separated or divorced, Wentworth will refund to the student based on the payment method they select for their refund account

 Withdrawal from Wentworth